remorses/pnpm-store-contains-url-characters/README.md

 Repro

-When installing a package from an url, pnpm creates a directory containing
+When installing a package from an url, pnpm creates a directory using url character like `?` that will fail with many resolve implementations like `enhanced-resolve`

 To reproduce
 ```